(2-minute read)

 Jasher 24:17

-And when the days of their mourning passed by Abraham sent away his son Isaac, and he went to the house of Shem and Eber, to learn the ways of the Lord and his instructions, and Abraham remained there for 3 years.
+After the days of mourning ended, Abraham sent his son Isaac to the house of Shem and Eber to learn the ways and teachings of the Lord.
+Abraham stayed behind and remained there for 3 years.

 Y: 2088 | Lot died